Luck from “Mother Nature”

 A Clear Path Forward

-While the community is making progress in phosphorus reduction, continued “headwinds” like increased large rain events, invasive species, and a change in seasonal temperatures will force the need for additional action.
+While the community is making progress in phosphorus reduction, “headwinds” like increased large rain events, invasive species, and changing seasonal temperatures will force the need for additional action.

 To narrow the focus of Yahara CLEAN, Clean Lakes Alliance developed Plan 2020: A Clear Path Forward.
-This plan addresses four community engagement areas – Education, Volunteerism, Monitoring, and Citizen Action, in order to make lakes a top priority for everybody.
+This plan addresses four community engagement areas – Education, Volunteerism, Monitoring, and Citizen Action.
+These focus areas will help make lakes a top priority for everybody.
 The plan also addresses four phosphorus reduction areas – Farmland Management, Leaf Management, Innovative Solutions, and Construction Erosion Reduction.

 By targeting these areas over the next four years, the community can address headwinds and achieve success for phosphorus reduction projects.